How to Freeze Fresh Basil

 I have two sizes of these little plastic containers with tight lids that I use to freeze the basil.
 It doesn’t matter what size container you use, but a good trick is to measure the containers before you first use them.
 That way, when you pull one out of the freezer for a recipe, you’ll know how much it is.
 Some people like to freeze the chopped basil in ice-cube trays, then pop them out and seal with the FoodSaver Vacuum Sealer (affiliate link).

-More suggestions for using basil:
+More tips for preserving basil:

 More tips for freezing herbs and vegetables: